 - Quit obsessing about how many calories are on your plate and enjoy the meal.
 Eat till you’re satisfied.

 - If you’re diabetic or have any clinically diagnosed health conditions work with a fitness and nutrition professional who can help you with a structured fasting approach and talk to your physician before making any drastic changes.

 When it comes to intermittent fasting, here’s a simple infographic you can use a template on when to eat.
 Talk to your coach before you begin or make any drastic changes.

 Remember, food is fuel to the human body.
 It isn’t about the number of meals you eat but the nutrient density in the food you consume and the ability to monitor and feed your body with nutrients only when it truly needs it.

-Note: This article was originally published on The Hindu Metroplus.
+Note: This post was originally published on The Hindu Metroplus.
 It has been slightly modified for this website.